MetaMask/delegation-framework/documents/CaveatEnforcers.md

 #### How It Works

-1. **Initialization**: The first enforcer in the chain caches the initial balance for the state key, regardless of who the delegator is.
+1. **Initialization**: The first enforcer in the chain caches the initial balance for the state key.

 2. **Accumulation**: All enforcers in the delegation chain that target the same state key accumulate their expected amounts, making the overall requirement more restrictive.